Hack4Krak/TasksTemplate/docs/structure/assets.md

 Those are binary files served to users to be downloaded It can be for example binary to reverse engineer etc.

+Remember about registering all assets in `config.yaml` file.
+For more information refer to [config.yaml](config.md) documentation.

 > [!WARNING]
 > Subdirectories are not supported.
-> Please define everything in the root of the `assets/` directory.
+> Please define all assets in the root of the `assets/` directory.